SlackerMail/SlackerMail/README.md

 To install SlackerMail:

-tar -xf SlackerMail-.023.tar.gz
+tar -xf SlackerMail-.024.tar.gz
-cd SlackerMail-.023
+cd SlackerMail-.024
 ./SlackerMail.sh

 If you run into any problems with the installation of this script please let me know at:

 wjack@the-slacker.com

-Wayne O. Jackson

-Thank You!